SeiryuZ/HemeWeb/proposal/README.md

 clinical decision in the future [6], also needs to be trustworthy by being open and auditable.
 One should not trust simulation result that no one could verify, especially if the results are used for a critical medical decision that might affect one's health and wellbeing.
-Being open and auditable will help the adoption of this technology signficantly.
-Currently HemeLB project have taken steps to be open and auditable by being developed openly in the public, and making resources, which are recorded manually, for simulation available open request.
+Being open and auditable however, will improve this trust towards the project.
+Currently HemeLB project have taken steps to be open and auditable by being developed openly in the public, and making manually recorded resources for simulation available upon request.
-However, with recent pushes of open science and reproducible computing research [2][3][4], there are extra steps that HemeLB project can take in order to further improve its trustworthiness, especially on recording resources needed for simulation automatically leading to easier reproduction of simulation.
+However, with recent pushes of open science and reproducible computing research [2][3][4], there are extra steps that HemeLB project can take in order to further improve its trustworthiness, especially on automatic record of resources needed for simulation leading to easier reproduction of simulation.

 <!--this is the case.
 All simulations configurations, input files, and-->